gianvitodifilippo/DTasks/docs/general/motivation.md

 For a deeper dive into this topic, it's recommended to read Stephen Toub's excellent article [How Async/Await Really Works](https://devblogs.microsoft.com/dotnet/how-async-await-really-works/).

-## DTask: An Awaitable for Distributed Async Operations
+## DTask: an awaitable for distributed asynchronous operations

 Today, we see similar problems and patterns emerging in distributed computing as those that existed in local asynchronous programming before `async`/`await`.
 Distributed architectures, microservices, and cloud infrastructure require handling long-running operations across different machines.